amirfeizi/otargen/README.md

 👨‍💻**Regular Updates**: Stay abreast of the latest in Open Target Genetics with our commitment to continuous improvement and feature expansion.

-### Community and Contributions
-Join the `otargen` community on [GitHub](https://github.com/amirfeizi/otargen) and contribute to its growth.
-We welcome bug reports, feature suggestions, and code contributions.

 ### Installation
 Get started with `otargen` from CRAN:
 ```r
 install.packages("otargen")
 ```
 Or install the latest development version from GitHub (requires devtools package):
 ```r
 if (!require("devtools")) {
   install.packages("devtools")
 }
 devtools::install_github("https://github.com/amirfeizi/otargen.git")
 ```
 ## Citing this work

 `otargen` was published on 19th July 2023 in Bioinformatics: